Don’t wait any longer…See clearly again

-Refractive surgery is performed by Falgoust Eye surgeons using an excimer laser in the form of PRK (photorefractive keratomeilusis) or LASIK (laser assisted in situ keratomielusis), the goal being to reshape the cornea to reduce the need for corrective lenses.
+Refractive surgery is performed by Dr. Falgoust using an excimer laser in the form of PRK (photorefractive keratomeilusis) or LASIK (laser assisted in situ keratomielusis), the goal being to reshape the cornea to reduce the need for corrective lenses.
 LASIK has helped millions of people look beyond their glasses and contact lenses.

 After the flap is created, it is reflected back and the excimer laser is applied to reshape the cornea.
-After this the flap is put back in place without stitches and most people return to their normal activities within 24 hours with their vision corrected.
+After this step, the flap is put back in place without stitches and most people return to their normal activities within 24 hours with their vision corrected.

 Wavescan technology is utilized to map even the tiniest imperfections of the cornea, and allows your surgeon to perform a customized treatment specifically for your eyes.
 Just like your fingerprint and DNA, the information fed into the laser is unique to your eyes only.
 Each of your eyes will receive its own custom laser procedure, with no two custom procedures in the world being identical.
 The excimer laser used is the VISX with CustomVue™ technology.